-Section A: Recommendations ☐ 0.
-Completed RTP Checklist for QUFA Faculty Members 2019-20 ☐ 1. a) RTP Committee Recommendation (with reasons) ☐ b) Completed table on RTP Committee composition ☐ c) Applicant's response to Committee (if applicable) ☐ 2. a) Unit Head Recommendation (with reasons) □ b) Applicant's response to Unit Head (if applicable) ☐ 3. a) Dean's Recommendation (with reasons) □ b) Applicant's response to Dean (if applicable) In accordance with the Collective Agreement, for all recommendations for promotion to Professor, the specified reasons should include a clear statement as to whether the applicant is recommended for promotion on the basis of: (i) scholarly or creative work judged to be distinguished with very good teaching; or (ii) continuing high quality scholarly work with exceptional contributions in teaching; or (iii) scholarly or creative work judged to be distinguished with exceptional contributions in teaching.
+Section A: □ 0.
+Completed RTP Checklist for QUFA Faculty Members 2019-20 Recommendations 1. a) RTP Committee Recommendation (with reasons) b) Completed table on RTP Committee composition c) Applicant's response to Committee (if applicable) 2. a) Unit Head Recommendation (with reasons) b) Applicant's response to Unit Head (if applicable) 3. a) Dean's Recommendation (with reasons) b) Applicant's response to Dean (if applicable) In accordance with the Collective Agreement, for all recommendations for promotion to Professor, the specified reasons should include a clear

-Section B: Letters □ 4. a) Sample Copy of Letter sent to Referees b) Referees' Letters - must be MASKED if anonymity has been requested by Referee(s).
-Refer to the table included below for criteria. c) Statement of "Arm's Length" Status for each Referee (referees suggested by the member and referees suggested by the RTP committee).
-Type of Application Criteria for Referees' Letters Renewal Exactly 3 letters (minimum 1 external) Promotion to Associate Professor and/or Tenure Exactly 4 letters (minimum 3 external) Promotion to Professor Exactly 5 letters (minimum 4 external) □ 5. a) Copy of Letter(s) sent to Colleagues □ b) Colleagues' Letters □ 6. a) Copy of Letter(s) sent to Students □ b) Students' Letters - all must be MASKED Section C: Member's ☐ 7. a) Member's letter of introduction (optional) Application File □ b) Up-to-date CV □ 8.
-Summary of Teaching Experience (may be in the form of a Teaching Dossier) □ 9.
-Scholarly Work □ 10. a) USATs - must be included in file □ b) USAT Summary Sheet (if available) ☐ 11.
-Summary of administrative service responsibilities and professional service ☐ 12.
-Additional Relevant Material - can include any material relevant to Article 30.12.1. ☐ For Promotion to Professor - short biographical profile (for reporting to Board of Trustees)
+statement as to whether the applicant is recommended for promotion on

+the basis of:

+(i) scholarly or creative work judged to be distinguished with very good

+teaching; or

+(ii) continuing high quality so cholarly work with exceptional

+contributions in teaching g; or

+(iii) scholarly or creative wor k judged to be distinguished with

+exceptional contributior ns in teaching.

+Section B:

+Letters □ 4. a) Sample Copy of Lette er sent to Referees

+Letters ust be MASKED if anonymity has been

+• Refer to the table included below for

+criteria.

+Length" Status for each Referee

+(referees Length Status for each Keleree

+suggested by the member and referees suggested by the

+RTP committee).
+Telefees suggested by the

+Type of Application Criteria for Referees' Letters

+Renewal Exactly 3 letters (internal or external)

+Promotion to Associate Exactly 4 letters (minimum 3 external)

+Professor and/or Tenure Exactly 4 letters (minimum 5 external)

+Promotion to Professor Exactly 5 letters (minimum 4 external)

+□ 5. a) Copy of Letter(s) sent t to Colleagues

+□ b) Colleagues' Letters to concugues

+t to Students

+6. a) Copy of Letter(s) sent to Students b) Students' Letters - all must be MASKED

+Section C: □ 7. a) Member's letter of in troduction (ontional)

+Member's □ b) Up-to-date CV

+Application File B) Op-to-date CV 8.
+Summary of Teaching Experience

+, pprodeton i ne (may be in the form of a Teaching Dossier)

+9. Scholarly Work

+□ 9.
+Scholarly work □ 10. a) USATs - must be included in file

+b) USAT Summary Sheet (if available)

+If a valiable) If a valiable)

+and professional service

+12. Additional Relevant Material - can include any material relevant

+to Article 30.12.1.

+□ For Promotion to Professor - short biographical profile (for reporting

+to Board of Trustees)

-Submission format
+Submission Format